OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 In the Office Add-ins documentation, **host** typically refers to an Office application.
 The Office applications, or hosts, that support Office Add-ins are: Excel, OneNote, Outlook, PowerPoint, Project, Visio, and Word.

-See also: application, host, Office application, Office client.
+See also: application, client, Office application, Office client.

 ## Office